pascal-fb-martin/houseclock/README.md

 ## Configuration

-With default options, HouseClock will read from the GPS device at /dev/ttyACM0, listen for HTTP requests on the http tcp port (80) and handle NTP communication on the ntp udp port (123).
+With default options, HouseClock will read from the GPS device at /dev/ttyACM0, listen for HTTP requests on a dynamic tcp port number and handle NTP communication on the ntp udp port (123).

 All these default can be changed through command line options.
-For example, if the GPS device is different and the http port is already in use (httpd is running), one can force other values using the -http-service and -gps options:
+For example, if the GPS device is different, [HousePortal](https://github.com/pascal-fb-martin/houseportal) was not installed and the http port is already in use (httpd is running), one can force other values using the -http-service and -gps options:
 ```
 houseclock -http-service=8080 -gps=/dev/tty0
 ```